CircuitVerse/Blog/content/posts/PulkitGupta_Phase_1_Report.md

 #### Import & Export of circuitfiles

-Task: a `.cv` extension file that contains the circuit data that can be exported and imported from the system to the simulator.
+Task: A `.cv` extension file that contains the circuit data that can be exported and imported from the system to the simulator.

 Pull Request